-The Code covers areas of good practice in research typically included in organisational policies for the conduct of research, drawing upon existing good practices and the experiences of UKRIO in addressing good research conduct and research misconduct.
+The Code covers areas of good practice typically included in organisational policies for the conduct of research, drawing upon existing good practices and UKRIO's experiences in supporting good research conduct and addressing breaches of research integrity.
 Detailed guidance is given on core standards for good practice in research, but particular attention has been paid to areas where UKRIO has most often been approached for guidance, in the hope of passing on lessons learned to the research community.

 The Code complements existing guidance on research conduct, including The Concordat to Support Research Integrity (Reference 1) and materials from regulators, learned societies, research funders, publishers, and others.
-Similarly, the Code complements organisational policies, such as those for health and safety, raising concerns at work, management of finances or of intellectual property, freedom of speech, and does not seek to replace them.
+Similarly, the Code complements organisational policies - such as those for health and safety, raising concerns at work, management of finances or intellectual property, and freedom of speech - and it does not seek to replace them.
 Using the benchmarks in this Code can help research organisations to fulfil the requirements of regulatory, funding, and other relevant bodies, and ensure that important issues are not overlooked.